 The Netherlands’ banking sector: Facts & Figures

-Card payments are increasing each year at the cost of cash payments.
+Card payments are increasing each year and preferred over cash payments.
 Since 2015, the total amount of card payments is larger than cash payments.
 This development is expected to continue in the future.
 Contactless payments by card are increasing.
 Amongst youth, payments between them are primarily initiated by mobile applications.
-The Netherlands will be one of the first countries introducing instant payments in 2019.

 Contributor: Paul van Kempen email@example.com